How a car’s battery works

-How can I tell if my car battery is past its best?
+How can I tell when my car battery needs replacing?

-You’re going to notice it because the car is going to become harder to start.
+The first sign that the battery is dying is when the car becomes harder to start.
 When a car is running, it’s the alternator’s job to pump electricity through the car.
 However, it needs to be brought to life with the battery.
 If the battery is starting to fail, your car will be come slow and sluggish to start, and that’s if it even starts at all.

 Batteries also perform differently depending on the temperature.
-Your old battery might be fine through the summer, because the ambient temperature is higher, thus the battery has better conditions to work in.
-Come that first cold snap, the battery can fail, as it won’t have the power to overcome the cold.
+Your old battery might be fine through the summer, because the ambient temperature is higher, so the battery has better conditions to work in.
+Come that first cold snap, the battery can fail, because it won’t have the power to overcome the cold.

-The first visual check comes in the form of the bubble, as it’s known.
-On top of the battery, there will be a small (less than a cm in diameter) ‘window’.
+The first visual check comes in the form of the 'bubble'.
+On top of some batteries, there will be a small (less than a centimetre in diameter) ‘window’.
 Look directly down this.
 In a healthy battery you should see green.
 In a flat battery you’ll see black or red.

 Your Haynes manual will give you the specification you need for your car.
 Don’t buy any old battery that fits, you need the right one, with the right power and the right specs.

-All cars are slightly different, so if it is time to change your battery, use our before you begin checklist, and find your car for specific instructions.
+All cars are slightly different, so if it is time to change your battery, find your car for specific instructions.

 This is a clip from a sample video